sachua/sachua.github.io/backup/About Me.md

 Hi, I'm Song Ann, a cloud engineer based in Singapore.
 As a tinkerer at heart and a lifelong learner, I love exploring and experimenting with new technologies!

-This blog records various snippets of my learnings and takeaways from my exploration in tech.
+This blog records various snippets of learnings and takeaways from my exploration in tech.